Demian Voorhagen: Strategic Entrepreneurial Growth

 Balancing Consultancy with Technical Expertise

-But how like how? ah yeah, what does it look like are like are you in the weeds with them.
+But how like how? what does it look like?
+Are like are you in the weeds with them.

 10:16.78 – Demian Voorhagen

-I would say it depends and I think that’s also kind of the power of what I do.
-I don’t really have a template which makes my work very shitty on 1 hand and very powerful on one hand.
+I would say it depends, and I think that’s also kind of the power of what I do.
+I don’t really have a template which makes my work very shitty on one hand and very powerful on one hand.
 So there’s not really one answer I have there.
-It’s kind of you know?
-For example I could.
+It’s kind of, for example I could..

 Yeah.